-- 2 large apples, cored, peeled, and chopped [I used honey crisp]
+- 2 large apples (cored, peeled, and chopped)

-- 2 cups of vegetable stock [I use this one] plus an extra cup or so if desired
+- 2 cups vegetable stock plus extra to thin the soup as desired

 - 1 bay leaf

 - 1/2 tsp salt

 - First decide whether you want to whip this up on the stove top or let the crock pot do the work for you!
 I don't do stove top soups super-often, and highly suggest whipping out the crock pot.
 It's my best friend.
 Well, aside from P... and the amazon... and... whatever!
 It rocks.
 Do it.

 - Scrub, peel, and cube both your potatoes and apples into chunks.
 Nothing intricate, just a rough chop.

 - Add your fruit, veggies, garlic, bay leaf, salt and vegetable stock to the crockpot and cover.

 - Cook for 4 hours on high or 6-8 hours on low depending on the shenanigans you have on tap for the day.